Radomir Šaper: Sports official

 At the first World Basketball Championship in Buenos Aires in 1950, Yugoslavia finished last, without achieving a single victory.
 Three years later, at the European Championship in Moscow, Yugoslavia finished in sixth place.
 Following these results, Danilo Knežević, then President of the Basketball Federation of Yugoslavia, invited Radomir Šaper, Borislav Stanković, Nebojša Popović and Aleksandar Nikolić, all active athletes whose playing careers were in decline or completely over, to join his staff.

-In the following decades, Knežević’s choices proved to be the right ones, as they became the four pillars on which Yugoslav basketball was built.
-Back in 1945, when the four played together, they had the same goals, ideas, ambitions and strengths to turn their fantasies of achieving European and global heights into reality.
-Thus, the strategy to take Yugoslav basketball to the top was set in stone.
-The coach, Aleksandar Nikolić, immediately went to the United States for professional training.
-Popović, Stanković and Šaper were just beginning to demonstrate their organisational skills.
-Raša was the first to receive an official position as leader of the Technical Secretariat, later renamed the Competition Commission.
-Popović soon became the vice-president of the Federation, and Stanković was the first “team leader” and, later, Secretary General.

 In mid-1958, the new management decided to apply to organise the twelfth European Championship, which was scheduled to take place in 1961.
 Nineteen teams signed up for the championship because at that time there were no qualifying games.
 They played from dawn to dusk for eight days.
 With phenomenal performances, Yugoslavia managed to reach the finals against the then-invincible team from the Soviet Union.

 After an epic struggle, Yugoslavia was defeated, thus winning the silver medal.
 This first medal in the history of Yugoslav basketball was a result beyond expectations and created new opportunities to compete with the world’s best teams.
 Coach Aleksandar Popović led the winning team, and Korać won the title of Europe's best scorer with 216 points in nine games.
 This medal was followed by the rapid popularisation of basketball in the country; new clubs were sprouting up everywhere, and the number of players started to rise.
 Confirmation that a formula for success had been found came two years later in 1963 at the World Championship in Rio de Janeiro, where the team again won the silver medal, behind Brazil.
 In this Championship, they defeated both the USA (75-73) and the USSR (69-67).
-Later that year, at the European Championship in Wroclaw, they won another medal – this time bronze.
+Later that year, at the European Championship in Wrocław, they won another medal – this time bronze.